10 Ways to Streamline Your HR Practices Today

 • enhance employee satisfaction and build loyalty by enabling employees to access or modify their benefits and personal information themselves.

 By providing online access to all of these materials, you can also track and monitor your employees’ needs and understand the most common issues facing your workforce.
-You can see what sort of training and benefits they’ve taken advantage of, and consequently what they may need to be made aware of.
+You can see what sort of training and benefits they have taken advantage of, and consequently what they may need to be made aware of.

 10. Standardized Forms